Law of the absorption time of some positive self-similar Markov processes: Introduction

 The remaining part of the paper is organized as follows.
-In the next Section, we show that the distribution function of $T_0$ can be expressed in terms of an increasing invariant function for a transient Ornstein-Uhlenbeck process associated to $X$.
-We also recall several connections between the law of $T_0$ and some other important positive random variables.
-In Section \ref{sec:3}, specializing on the case when $X$ has only negative jumps, we derive a power series and an integral representation of the distribution of $T_0$.
-The proof and several consequences of this result are also presented in this part.
-Finally, in the last Section, we detail some known and new examples.
-We also mention that some of the results stated in Theorem \ref{thm:2} below were announced without proofs in the note \cite{Patie-09-cras}.
+In the next section, we state our main results including the smoothness and the representation as an absolutely convergent power series of the distribution of $T_0$.
+The proof of these results is presented in Section \ref{sec3}.
+Finally, in the last section, we present a few consequences of the main result and we detail some known and new examples.
+We also mention that some of the results stated in Theorem~\ref{thm:2} below were announced without proofs in the note \cite{Patie-09-cras}.